DSStoffer/dsstoffer.github.io/Rtoot.md

 <br/>

-&#10060; After viewing enough help files, you will eventually run into `## Not run:` in an __Examples__ section.
-Does this mean you shouldn't run the examples or you will destroy the world?
-Well, no ... it's ok ... go ahead and run them, you will be safe.  `## Not run:` is internal information and not for a user's consumption.
-It just tells CRAN not to check the example for various reasons such as the example takes a long time to run.  ... it sort of runs against the idea that help files should be helpful.  __Bottom line: Ignore it__.
+&#10060; After viewing enough help files, you will eventually run into `## Not run:` in an __Examples__ section. _It is NOT for a user's consumption._ It just tells CRAN not to check the example for various reasons such as the example takes a long time to run.  ... it sort of runs against the idea that help files should be helpful or at least not make things worse.  __Bottom line: Ignore it__.

 <br/>